 Abusing drugs and alcohol isn’t a cheap proposition.
 In fact, it usually gets more expensive over time.
 It’s not because the prices go up, though they can.
 It’s because you develop a tolerance.

 It takes more drugs or alcohol to get the same experience.
 Therefore, you spend more on drugs and booze, while also paying less attention to your job.
+This combination of financial strains can lead to ramifications such as bankruptcy, homelessness, and a bevy of other issues.

 One of the key benefits of sobriety is that you aren’t spending all that money on drugs or alcohol.
 It also lets you refocus on your work and saving money.